tisanelabs/tisanedocs/tisane_settings.md

 * `longform` - a long post or an article.
 * `proofread` - a post which was proofread.
 In the proofread posts, the spellchecking is switched off.

+`disable_spellcheck` (boolean) - determines whether the automatic spellchecking is to be disabled.
+Default: `false`.

+`domain_factors` (set of pairs made of strings and numbers) - provides a session-scope cues for the domains of discourse.
+This is a powerful tool that allows tailoring the result based on the use case.
+The format is, family ID of the domain as a key and the multiplication factor as a value (e.g. _"12345": 5.0_).
+For example, when processing text looking for criminal activity, we may want to set domains relevant to drugs, firearms, crime, higher: `"domain_factors": {"31058": 5.0, "45220": 5.0, "14112": 5.0, "14509": 3.0, "28309": 5.0, "43220": 5.0, "34581": 5.0}`.
+The same device can be used to eliminate noise coming from domains we know are irrelevant by setting the factor to a value lower than 1.

 abuse (boolean, optional) - instructs to output the abuse section (default: true) sentiment (boolean, optional) - instructs to output the sentiment_expressions section (default: true)